Beneficiaries are the primary focus of your last will and testament and/or trusts set up on their behalf.

 A child can be either a primary or contingent beneficiary in a will or trust or have their own trust.
 However, if they are minors, you may elect not to create a trust for them or not name them in your will or other type of trust.

-Children can be named as beneficiaries for other assets such as a life insurance policy, a bank or brokerage account, securities or annuities accounts, retirement accounts (IRA and 401k), or other transfer on death accounts.
+Children can be named as beneficiaries for transfer on death accounts, such as a life insurance policy, a bank or brokerage account, securities or annuity accounts, and retirement accounts (IRA and 401k).

 Unlike your spouse, adult children do not have any rights to inheritance and you can deliberately leave them out of your will.

-You could make minor children primary beneficiaries for a will, trust, or transferable upon death account.
+You could make minor children (less than 18 years old in most states) primary beneficiaries for a will, trust, or transferable upon death account.
 However, they cannot take ownership of or manage inherited assets.
-An adult will need to manage their inherited assets as a trust until your children reach the age of majority.
+An adult will need to receive and manage their inherited assets until your children reach the age of majority.

 You can make your children contingent beneficiaries, to become primary beneficiaries upon reaching the age of majority.